Exploring the Park

 .
 The contrasting gray-white rock making up the top layers of the cliffs around Goblin Valley is the Curtis Formation.

 It may not take long to see Goblin Valley - an hour is enough to walk to the northernmost section - but the park is certainly well worth a detour.
-The rocks are especially striking at dusk and for anyone wishing to stay the night, camping is available at an official site ($16 per night in 2013, maybe a little overpriced) which is situated on a hillside a few hundred yards away from the main valley and out of sight of the formations, though it does have a few welcoming goblins of its own.
-The campground offers 25 sites, hot showers and drinking water, while other park facilities are a small visitor center and a picnic area.
+The rocks are especially striking at dusk and for anyone wishing to stay the night, camping is available at an official site ($23 per night in 2016, maybe a little overpriced) which is situated on a hillside a few hundred yards away from the main valley and out of sight of the formations, though it does have a few welcoming goblins of its own.
+The campground offers 25 sites (and two luxury yurts), hot showers and drinking water, while other park facilities are a small visitor center and a picnic area.
 The nearest places for free camping are along the unpaved Wild Horse Road, forking west just north of the state park boundary, or around the junction of the entrance road with Temple Mountain Road.
 The day use fee for Goblin Valley State Park is good value at $10.
 In 2015, the park instigated the Wild Horse Mountain Biking Trail System

 San Rafael Swell

 The land immediately west of Goblin Valley State Park is part of the San Rafael Swell

 , and like much of south Utah it is remote but beautiful, and traversed only by a few dirt tracks, although 4WD vehicles are generally not required.
 There are various slot canyons

 in this area and some such as Little Wild Horse Canyon

 are both quite well known and may be explored relatively easily.